amaxharraj/Samsaru/README.md

 At the bottom of the notebook, you will see the Gradio interface, where you can choose the model of your choice.

 **Important:**
 Make sure you first select a model or change the current one.
-After that, you can choose the storage capacity and the condition of the console.
+After that, you can choose the storage capacity and the condition of the console, otherwise the dropdown menu will not work in the beginning.

 Once selected, the notebook will display: